mettw/COMSOLd/README.md

    (iii) In the jobs directory there is a file called example_job_script.mlx which is exactly what the name suggests.
 Edit the directories and names to reflect the layout of your computer.

-5) run the script start_comsold.mlx
+5) run the script start_comsold.mlx in the MATLAB command line (If you try to run it by pressing the green arrow then it won't work).